inwc3/JMPQ3/Readme.md

 ```

 ### Known issues:
-* To work around https://bugs.openjdk.java.net/browse/JDK-4724038 jmpq creates tempfiles for every object in the mpq
 * Unsupported decompression algorithms: sparse and bzip2
 * Only supported compression is zlib/zopfli
 * JMPQ doesn't build a valid (attributes) file for now. (which seems to be fine for warcraft3)